-(A) ximum Limit of Liability for this Coverage Section for all Claims each Policy ear: \$1,000,000.00 (B) ublimit for all Settlement Fees and Defense Costs with respect to all attlement Program Notices each Policy Year: \$100,000.00 Note 9: The Sublimit shown in (B) above is part of, and not in addition to, the Limit above. of Liability in (A) Unless the Defense Outside the Limits of Liability Option is purchased below, the Limits of Liability will be reduced and may be exhausted by Def 3.
-Rete entio on: (A) Ins suring Clause 1 - Fiduciary Liability Coverage: \$0 (B) Ins suring Clause 2 - Voluntary Settlement Program Coverage: \$0 4.
-Pen ding g or Prior Date: (A) Ins suring Clause 1: May 31, 2015 (B) Ins suring Clause 2: May 31, 2015
+- (A) Maximum Limit of Liability for this Coverage Section for all Claims each Policy \$1,000,000.00 Year: (B) Sublimit for all Settlement Fees and Defense Costs with respect to all Settlement Program Notices each Policy Year: \$100,000.00 - Note: The Sublimit shown in (B) above is part of, and not in addition to, the Limit of Liability in (A) above.

+Unless the Defense Outside the Limits of Liability Option is purchased pursuant to Item 5 below, the Limits of Liability will be reduced and may be exhausted by Defense Costs.